 Weirotter, Franz Edmund (Innsbruck 1730 – Vienna 1771).
-Wide River Landscape with Vista at a Town.
+Wide River Landscape with Vista of a Town.
 On the left pastures, on the right stone bridge, beyond a property.
 Etching.
 Inscribed: 2 / F. E. Weirotter fecit.
 5.5 x 21.2 cm.

 Nagler 16, 2. – Sheet 2 of the 6-sheet set of the “Six différantes vues d’après nature”, dedicated to the painter, miniaturist, draughtsman, and etcher Jean Antoine de Peters (1725 Cologne 1795) active in Paris.
 Since a several years’ stay in Brussels Peters, on friendly terms with Wille, Grand-Maître de l’Ordre Teutonique, and ennobled about 1763 by Louis XV, was court painter of Charles Alexander de Lorraine et de Bar, governor of the Low Countries, and – since 1768/69 – of Christian VII of Denmark. – On sturdy laid paper. – Atmospheric moody landscape scenery.

 With Weirotter the landscape etching experienced a fine culmination and in 1766 Schmutzer, then director of the Vienna Academy, recommended Maria Theresa the appointment to the academy of the still young artist to take over the landscape subject there.
 According to Schmutzer’s report for the empress the artist in his mid-thirties made